The classification of term structure shapes in the two-factor Vasicek model -- a total positivity approach: Sign sequences, total positivity and Descartes systems

 \subsection{Sign sequences}

-We introduce several notions associated to a \emph{sign sequence}.
-The primary purpose of a sign sequence will be to keep track of the number and the directions of sign changes of a numeric sequence or of a continuous function.
-The notion of a sign sequence appears implicitly in many of the results related to total positivity, however, the terminology introduced here is new. \begin{enumerate}[(i)] \item A \textbf{sign sequence} is a non-empty sequence of the symbols $\pp$ and $\mm$.
+In order to keep track of the number and the directions of sign changes of a numeric sequence or of a continuous function we introduce the notion of a \emph{sign sequence}.
+While this notion appears implicitly in many of the results related to total positivity, the exact terminology and notation introduced here is new. \begin{enumerate}[(i)] \item A \textbf{sign sequence} is a non-empty sequence of the symbols $\pp$ and $\mm$.
 Only finite sign sequences will be considered here.
 Also zeroes can be allowed; we comment on this later.
 We include sign sequences in square brackets and write e.g.

-for some valid sign sequences. \item A sign sequence is called \textbf{pure} if the signs $\pp$ and $\mm$ alternate, e.g., the sequences
+for some valid sign sequences. \item Two sign sequences are \textbf{equivalent}, if the number and direction of their sign changes is the same.

-are pure.
-Any sign sequence can be reduced to a \textbf{pure sign sequence} by replacing blocks of $\pp$'s by a single $\pp$ and blocks of $\mm$'s by a single $\mm$, e.g.

-Note that this reduction preserves the number and direction of sign changes, which is our primary object of interest. \item Two sign sequences are called \textbf{equivalent}, if they reduce to the same pure sequence.
 This defines an equivalence relation $\simeq$, e.g.,

-\item In a similar way we can define a \textbf{subsequence} relation $\subseteq$ where we treat blocks of signs as if they were single signs.
-E.g. we have
+\item In a similar way we can define a \textbf{subsequence} relation $\subseteq$ in which only the sign changes are considered (i.e. we treat blocks of signs as if they were single signs).
+Thus, we have

 \item A subsequence which also preserves the initial sign is called a \textbf{head} and a subsequence which preserves the terminal sign is called a \textbf{tail}.
 We write